City Slickers

-City Slickers is a 1991 American comedy Western film directed by Ron Underwood and starring Billy Crystal, Daniel Stern, Bruno Kirby and Jack Palance, with supporting roles by Patricia Wettig, Helen Slater and Noble Willingham with Jake Gyllenhaal in his debut.
+City Slickers is a 1991 American Western comedy film directed by Ron Underwood and starring Billy Crystal, Daniel Stern, Bruno Kirby and Jack Palance, with supporting roles by Patricia Wettig, Helen Slater and Noble Willingham, and Jake Gyllenhaal making his acting debut.

 The film's screenplay was written by Lowell Ganz and Babaloo Mandel, and it was shot in New York City; New Mexico; Durango, Colorado; and Spain.
 For his performance, Palance won the Academy Award for Best Supporting Actor.

-A sequel, entitled The Legend of Curly's Gold, was released in 1994, with the same cast, with the exception of Kirby, who was replaced by Jon Lovitz.
+A sequel titled The Legend of Curly's Gold was released in 1994 with the same cast, with the exception of Kirby, who was replaced by Jon Lovitz in a different role.

 Plot

-In Pamplona, Spain, middle-aged friends Mitch Robbins, Ed Furrilo, and Phil Berquist, participate in the running of the bulls.
-Back home in New York City, Mitch realizes he and his friends use adventure trips as escapism from their mundane lives.

-Mitch hates his radio advertising sales job.
-Phil is trapped in a loveless marriage to his wife Arlene while managing his father-in-law's supermarket (who also bullies Phil).
-Ed is a successful sporting goods salesman who recently married a significantly younger woman but is unwilling to fully settle down.
+In Pamplona, Spain, middle-aged friends Mitch Robbins, Ed Furrilo, and Phil Berquist participate in the running of the bulls.
+As they fly back in the airplane, Mitch tells Ed he is getting fed up with their road trips.
+A year later, back home in New York City, Mitch realizes he and his friends use adventure trips as escapism from their boring lives, since he's disillusioned with his radio advertising sales job, Phil is trapped in a loveless marriage to his shrewish wife Arlene while managing his father-in-law's supermarket (who also bullies and humiliates Phil), and Ed is a successful and outgoing sporting goods salesman who recently married a significantly younger woman but is unwilling to fully settle down.

 At Mitch's 39th birthday party, Phil and Ed give Mitch a trip for all three to go on a two-week cattle drive from New Mexico to Colorado.
-Phil's 20-year-old employee unexpectedly arrives at the party and announces she is pregnant with his baby, causing Arlene to walk out.
-Mitch's wife, Barbara, insists he go on the cattle drive to soul search for a new purpose in his life.
+Phil's 20-year-old employee Nancy unexpectedly arrives at the party and announces she tested positive in a pregnancy test, causing Arlene to walk out after a fight.
+Mitch's wife, Barbara, insists he go on the cattle drive to find his smile again.

-In New Mexico, the trio meet ranch owner, Clay Stone, and their fellow cattle drivers: entrepreneurial brothers Barry and Ira Shalowitz, young and attractive Bonnie, and father-son dentists, Ben and Steve Jessup.
-Mitch confronts ranch hands, Jeff and T.R., when they begin sexually harassing Bonnie.
-Trail boss Curly intervenes, though he inadvertently humiliates Mitch.
+In New Mexico, the trio meet ranch owner Clay Stone and their fellow cattle drivers: entrepreneurial brothers Barry and Ira Shalowitz, who own an ice cream company, young and attractive Bonnie, and father-son dentists Ben and Steve Jessup, ranch hands Jeff and T.R., and Cookie the cook.
+Mitch confronts Jeff and T.R. when they begin sexually harassing Bonnie.
+Trail boss Curly intervenes, though he also humiliates Mitch.